 But one thing both condo and house buyers must consider is the new mortgage regulations set by the Office of the Superintendent of Financial Institutions Canada (OSFI).
 Canada’s new minimum qualifying rate for uninsured mortgages means that purchasing power is reduced and home buyers may not be able to afford the same home they wanted last year.
 Another Royal LePage study even found that the average peak millennial’s purchasing power in Canada was reduced by about $40,000 since the introduction of the new rules.

 You’re worried interest rates will rise

 Mortgage rates are affected by various things, but the number-one determining factor is the Bank of Canada overnight rate.
 The Bank has hiked its key interest rate three times in the last year by a total of 75 basis points.
 And as of recent, forecasters are predicting another BoC increase by mid-summer.

 And with the U.S. Federal Reserve expected to make three or four rate increases in 2018, homebuyers should brace themselves for the BoC to follow suit.
-Even an increase by one-quarter point could mean a home buyer making mortgage payments of $3,340 per month will pay $1,092 more a year.
+Even an increase by one-quarter point could mean a home buyer currently making mortgage payments of $3,340 per month will pay and extra $1,092 a year.